daattali/beautiful-jekyll/_drafts/how-to-update-to-vsphere-7.0-update-2.md

 ![](/img/v7u2-1.png)

-* First connect to the VAMI and browse to the Update
+* First connect to the VAMI and browse to the Update pane, click **Check Update** and select one of the two according to whether the server has internet access or not.